jonniedarko/Notes/posts/Node.rest.2.md

 [Code to this point](https://github.com/jonniedarko/Node-Resful-Api/commit/171b160cd785de1327749f247c9c0f9d5d5de8af)

 Not so difficult eh?
 In the Next post we will deal with Encryption....Too many Companies are in hot water these days because they are storing sensitive information in plane text.
-I will show you how to apply basic encrytion to fields in out Database.
+I will show you how to apply basic encryption to fields in out Database.